daniel-ifenna/E-Commerce-Insight/README.md

-2. How many unique customers made purchases?
+2. Unique Customers
-   - 99 customers had their orders. status-completed.
+- 99 unique customers had their orders marked as completed.

 3. Which region has the highest number of customers?
    - North and West both have the highest number of customers.
 A total of 74 customers in both regions